 Crunchy alert!
-Asian Chopped Salad recipe with gluten-free Crispy Chow Mein Noodles is a bowl of crunchy deliciousness.
-With bok choy, carrots, toasted almonds, and crispy noodles, this easy chopped Asian salad is perfect for potluck, family dinner, and your holiday table!
+Asian Chopped Salad recipe with gluten-free Crispy Chow Mein Noodles and chopped bok choy is a bowl of crunchy deliciousness.
+With bok choy, carrots, toasted almonds, and crispy noodles, this easy chopped Asian salad is perfect for a potluck, family dinner, and your holiday table!
 Get ready for a whole lot of crunch and yum!

 Crunch 100% – Asian Chopped Salad with Crispy Chow Mein Noodles (paleo, gluten-free)

 Which one do you like more?
 Crispy noodles or crisp-tender chopped salad?
 I almost had a hard time deciding which ingredient should be the star of today’s dish – crunchy chopped baby bok choy and sweet carrots or crispy chow mein noodles?

 As you eat your way through the bowl, you get that fantastic combo of tender-crisp chopped veggies, toasted almonds, and the best part…all the crispy chow mein noodle bits, all tossed in a creamy roasted Japanese-inspired sesame dressing.